 Pursuant to the provisions of S. 2(1c) of the Act on Victims of Crime, a child is considered to be a particularly vulnerable victim.
 A child, for the purposes of this Act, is a person under the age of 18.
 If the age of the person is unknown and there is reason to believe that the person is a child, such person shall be considered a child until proven otherwise.
 Here, we would like to point out a legislative error committed by the Slovak legislator, because they did not link the definition of a particularly vulnerable victim, and thus, a child, to the fulfilment of the conditions or signs of the victim in general, pursuant to S. 2(1b).
-Therefore, the definition of a 'particularly vulnerable victim' may appear to be self-explanatory without the need for investigation as to whether or not harm was caused to a person who is a particularly vulnerable victim.18 A more appropriate way to express this definition of a particularly vulnerable victim of S. 2(1b), for example, by formulating 'under the conditions specified in the provision of S. 1(b).
+Therefore, the definition of a 'particularly vulnerable victim' may appear to be self-explanatory without the need for investigation as to whether or not harm was caused to a person who is a particularly vulnerable victim.
+A more appropriate way to express this definition of a particularly vulnerable victim would be including the word 'victim' clearly, or referring to the previous provision on the victim within the meaning of S. 2(1b), for example, by formulating 'under the conditions specified in the provision of S. 1(b).'